 In 1872, the Central Railroad of New Jersey’s Newark and Elizabeth branch opened.

 In 1988, N.J.
 Transit rehabilitated the station.
-The depot was placed on the National Register of Historical Places on Sept.
+The depot was placed on the National Register of Historic Places on Sept.
 1, 1984.

 On Feb.
 4, 1987, N.J.
-Transit opened the North Elizabeth station.
-The station continues to see light use today.
+Transit opened the North Elizabeth station, which continues to see light use today.
+A South Elizabeth station closed in the mid-1970s.

 More recently, the Port Authority of New York and New Jersey and the city of Elizabeth have identified some projects they say will improve the shipment of goods, including a rail line linking the Staten Island Railroad to Elizabeth.